hydrobricks/hydrobricks-doc/doc/preprocessing.rst

 * :ref:`Catchment topography <catchment-topography>` — compute slope and aspect from the DEM; required when discretizing by slope or aspect.
 * :ref:`Catchment discretization <catchment-discretization>` — divide the catchment
-  into hydro units based on elevation, aspect, slope, or radiation.
+  into hydro units based on elevation, aspect, slope, radiation, or sub-catchment membership.
+* :ref:`Land cover extraction <land-cover-extraction>` — set the land-cover fractions of each hydro unit from a raster (e.g. ESA WorldCover, CORINE) or a vector dataset (e.g. swissTLMRegio).
 * :ref:`Catchment connectivity <catchment-connectivity>` — derive the fraction of
   flow leaving each hydro unit toward each downslope neighbor; required for snow redistribution.